digital-work-lab/open-source-project/slides/01-topics.md

 # What you will learn (I): Git/GitHub

-- Use git and GitHub for versioning and collaboration
+- Use Git and GitHub for versioning and collaboration
 - Git quickly established itself as the most popular version control system
 - As a prominent example, Microsoft has acquired GitHub and moved the source code of Windows to Git ([1](https://www.golem.de/news/gvfs-windows-team-nutzt-fast-vollstaendig-git-1705-128039.html))
-- Many companies have public GitHub programs and share parts of their work as Open Source (e.g., [Google](https://github.com/google) or [Meta](https://github.com/facebook))
+- Many companies have public GitHub programs and share parts of their work as open source (e.g., [Google](https://github.com/google) or [Meta](https://github.com/facebook))

 ![bg right:40% width:350px](../assets/git-diffusion.png)